-Runs are identified by a unique name using a scenario/datekey convention (e.g., aeo2007/d112106a, where "aeo2007" is the scenario and "a" is a version letter for that scenario run on 11/21/06).
-The run identifier also is used to name the location (folder) of the run's workspace and its output files.
-An entry for each run is made to central run log ("runlog"), identifying the user who submitted the run.
-In the output directory of a run, a text file named "launched.from" provides additional information on how the run was set up and where, as an aid in problem diagnosis/replication.
+Runs are identified by a unique name using a scenario/datekey convention (e.g., ref2012/d020112c, where "ref2012" is the scenario and "c" is a version letter for that scenario run on February 1, 2012 (02/01/12).
+Version "c" was the third scenario named "ref2012" submitted on that day.).
+The run identifier also is used to name the location (folder) of the run's work-space and its output files.
+An entry for each run is made to central run log ("/default/logs/runlog"), identifying the output directory for the run and the user who submitted the run.
+In the output directory of a run, a text file named "launched.from" provides additional information on how the run was set up and the directory it was submitted from, as an aid in problem diagnosis/replication.